 You shouldn’t be worried about working out on an extended fast.
 You should be fasting under medical supervision if you fast any longer than 3-5 days.

 Early in the post, I mentioned a morning workout plan called Max T3.
-These are incredibly short workouts (12 minutes) that are high intensity with zero rest.
+These are incredibly short workouts (12 minutes) that are high-intensity with zero rest.
+You can buy them for $19.99 at maxt3.com.

-Outside of the workouts on Beachbody On Demand, these are the most practical and effective workouts I have ever experienced.
+Outside of the workouts on BODi, these are the most practical and effective workouts I have ever experienced.
 You’ll achieve great results in a fraction of the time by utilizing metabolic conditioning.

 According to MaxLiving, the company behind the Max T3 program, metabolic conditioning consists of short bursts of high-intensity exercise.
 This type of exercise takes much less time and stimulates processes in your body that continue to burn fat for up to 48 hours after your workout!